How to care for a rose

 Among indoor roses, several varieties are especially popular:

-- The Bengal rose is distinguished by its low stems and lush bushes.
-The leaves of this rose variety are pointed, slightly flattened.
-Bengal rose buds practically do not smell and are distinguished by a wide variety of shades.
-This variety was first developed in China.
-A loose soil with a low level of acidity and a high percentage of humus is suitable for the Bengal rose.
-Bengal rose does not require special care and pruning, it is only necessary to remove dry leaves and diseased twigs in time.
+- Bengal rose is distinguished by low stems and lush bushes.
+The leaves of this rose variety are pointed and slightly flattened.
+Bengal rose buds have virtually no scent and come in a wide variety of shades.
+This variety was first bred in China.
+For Bengal roses, loose soil with a low acidity level and a high percentage of humus is suitable.
+The Bengal rose does not require special care or pruning; you just need to remove dry leaves and diseased twigs in a timely manner.

-- Polyanthus rose is distinguished by its compactness and strong branching.
-In height, it can reach half a meter.
-Flowers of polyanthus roses can be collected in a brush, double or semi-double.
+- The polyanthus rose is compact and has strong branching.
+It can reach half a meter in height.
+Flowers of polyanthus roses can be collected in brushes, double or semi-double.
 This variety of roses looks great as a decoration on terraces and borders.

 How to plant a rose at home

-Usually, indoor roses are sold in flower shops already in pots.
-In this case, all that is required of the hostess is to create suitable conditions for the rose and take proper care of it.
-But what if you wanted to plant a rose yourself, for example from bouquet?
-This can also be done.
+Typically, indoor roses are sold in flower shops already in pots.
+In this case, all that is required from the housewife is to create suitable conditions for the rose and properly care for it.
+But what if you want to plant a rose yourself, for example from bouquet?
+You can do this too.

 - Rose flower.